JoaoVCMiranda/quisp-wiki/Setup-OMNeT-IDE.md

 `Makemake`, then in the `Compile` tab you will have a category called `Include directories`.

-To this list, you should add one folder.

-Following is how we mostly configure our directory structure for Eigen3.
-However, this is just our recommendation; While our 'recommended' way helps you to build your project smoothly, you can change it as long as you know what you're doing.
-For Eigen3, it's fine to install it anywhere.
-The core of the matter is **including Eigen3's location from OmNET++ correctly.**

-> With the local Eigen installation in
-> this example you can add `/home/.local/lib/eigen-source`, and with the system
-> installation you can add `/usr/local/share/eigen3`.

-> If you're using Mac OSX, you can put `/Users/<home directory>/.local/lib/eigen-source` or
-> `/usr/local/share/eigen3`

 Then, in the category `C/C++ Build`, click `Manage configurations` and make the release configuration active.